 - Log into your Google Search Console, select your website, and navigate to Crawl > Fetch as Google as per the screenshot below.

-- Input the URL of the page where you’ve implemented the TrustBox, then click on Fetch
+- Input the URL of the page where you’ve implemented the TrustBox, then click on Fetch and render

 - Once Google has completed the Fetch, click on Submit to Index.